 The Network for Arts Administrators of Color

-Five mid-career mentors and five executive-level sponsors will be matched with five mentees and five sponsees for a March to December program.
+Five mid-career mentors and five executive-level sponsors were matched with five mentees and five sponsees for our inaugural program, which ran March to December 2019.